Yann-Situ/PSSFFS2KXX/README.md

    - [.] other tilesets
    - [.]other background
    - [ ]all movement sprites
+   - [ ] UI graphism such as tag-police
 * Moveset improvment :
    - [ ]add dunk
    - [ ]handle crouch